3 quick tips for starting the school year on the right financial track

 Thanks to the Eligible Educator School Supply Tax Credit, eligible teachers and early childhood educators can claim 15% of up to $1,000 in eligible school supply expenses.
 That adds up to a maximum tax credit of up to $150 a year.

-Get on the right financial track for back-to-school (or any time of year) by starting with Educators Financial Group.
+Get on the right financial track for back-to-school (or any time of year) by starting with us.

 Have one of our financial specialists get in touch with you today.